pddawson/Subfragium/README.md

 ### Setup using virtualenv and graphite

 1. Setup graphite

+Setting up graphite is beyond the scope of this document but documentation may be found here:
+**REF**

 2. Setup virtualenv

 3. Configure and Start SubfragiumController
 4. Add poller to SubfragiumController(s)
 5. Configure and Start SubfragiumPoller(s)